-The average high temperatures in St. Maarten range from the low 80s Fahrenheit during the winter to the high 80s during the summer, according to the World Weather Organization.
+The average high temperatures in St. Maarten range from the low 80s Fahrenheit during the winter to the high 80s during the summer.

 The warmest months of the year are July through September when temperatures reach 89 degrees, although the actually daily temperature will vary.

 The average low temperatures occur mainly at night.
 They range from the mid 70s Fahrenheit during the winter to the high 70s during the summer.